satishapplitools/Cypress-Applitools-GitActions/README.md

-Run this for testing Applitools + Cypress + GitActions
+Run this for testing Applitools + Cypress + GitActions.

+Modified the read.me file